Hearty Spaghetti Squash Casserole Recipe - Dr. Axe

 • ¼ teaspoon pepper

-• One 7-ounce package of buffalo mozzarella
+• one 7-ounce package of buffalo mozzarella

-• ¼ cup raw goat cheese, grated
+• ¼ cup goat cheddar cheese, grated

 • fresh basil for topping